pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

 The screen mode can be switched using the `console_ioctl()` function.
 The following modes are supported:

-* Mode 0: 80x25
+* Mode 0: 80x25, 640x200 graphics
-* Mode 1: 40x25
+* Mode 1: 40x25, 640x200 graphics
-* Mode 2: 80x25 (bitmap characters)
+* Mode 2: 80x25 (bitmap characters), 640x200 graphics

-Mode 0 and 1 do not (at present) support setting a text attributes using gencon.
+* Mode 32: 80x25, 160x100 semigraphics
+* Mode 33: 840x24, broken graphics
+* Mode 34: 80x25 (bitmap characters), 160x100 semigraphics

+The targets starts up in mode 0.
+It's recommended that mode 2 is used for applications: it provides more functionality and is hardware accelerated so is actually faster.

+## Text Modes

+Mode 0 (32) and 1 (33) support setting attributes for both colour and for character decoration.
+However, due to the way the attributes are handled on the PC8800 it does feel slower than text mode on other targets.

-# Graphics libraries
+## Graphics modes

-Two graphics libraries are available:

- - 160x100,  use the '-lgfxpc88' library inclusion
- - 640x200, use the '-lgfxpc88hr200' library inclusion
+The PC-8800 target supports two different graphic modes:

+- 640x200 multicolour pixels
+- 160x100 semi-graphics.

+As a result of the text attribute handling, text based graphics are slower than that implemented on other targets.
+As such it is recommended that multicolour graphics is used: as a result it is the default graphics mode.

+The multicolour graphics library by default takes advantage of the ALU and as such is "hardware accelerated", to disable the acceleration use the option `-clib=v1` or `-pragma-define:CLIB_PC8800_V2_ENABLED=0`.

+# Advanced library usage

-Target specific extras are listed in the <pc88.h> header file
+Target specific extras are listed in the <pc88.h> header file along with `__sfr` and documentation for the PC88 hardware.

 # Emulator notes